integratenetworks/Cisco/IOS-XE/FlexVPN/Securing VPNs/readme.md

 !
 crypto transform-set TSET esp-gcm 256
 ```

-## Authentication
-Certificates should be used for mutual authentication between peers where possible, Pre-Shared Keys (PSKs) by exception.
-Refer to the previous posts below for configuration of certificate authentication on IOS routers.

-FlexVPN certificate authentication
-IOS-XE SCEP/Manual enrollment

 ## Key Lifetimes
 Use the recommended key lifetimes, for IKE SA of 86400 seconds/1 day (default) and for Child SA/IPSec SA 28800 seconds/8 hours, Cisco also recommends to also disable SA lifetime based on kilobytes transmitted (relying only on the lifetime in seconds).
 Below is an example of the Child SA/IPSec SA lifetime configuration.
 ```ruby